Credit Card Payment Processing_Web Ready Header

 Assessments

 Assessments are the fees that card brands charge to the acquiring bank.
-These fees exist the maintain the Interchange system.
+These fees exist to maintain the Interchange system.

 Authorization